Claude R. Kirk Jr.: Governor

 During Kirk's term, the Dade County Port Authority began secretly buying land in the Everglades to build an airport.
 Governor Kirk turned a ceremonial shovel of dirt at the groundbreaking.
 Kirk was a strong supporter of what would have been the world's largest airport despite evidence that it would destroy the water-recharge area South Florida needed.
 His transportation secretary, Michael O'Neil, stated, "I call the Everglades a swamp.
 My children can't play in it."
 The work was ultimately halted on September 17, 1969, after an Interior Department study ordered by Nixon.

 Kirk's management style was described as flamboyant and confrontational.
 He especially opposed court-ordered mandatory busing.
 In 1970, as he geared for a reelection bid, he tried to halt a desegregation busing plan in the Manatee County School District.
 He would arrive in Bradenton (the county seat) on April 6 and suspended the district superintendent, Dr. Jack Davidson along with the school board in an attempt to stop halt it.
-He would threaten a federal judge and stated that he wouldn't sign busing students checks.
+He would threaten a federal judge and stated that he would not sign busing students checks.
 US District Judge, Ben Krentzman would order that Kirk appear in court under the charge of contempt of court charge which he refused.
 The superintendent and school board members would be reinstated on April 8.
 Claude would end up staying inside the school board administration building for a week until being threatened by a $10,000 per day fine before leaving the building to return to Tallahassee.
 He quipped that the pro-busing judges of the United States Court of Appeals for the Fifth Circuit, based in New Orleans, were "drinking in the French Quarter and reading dirty books".

-After the publication of John Filo's photograph showing Mary Ann Vecchio of Florida kneeling over the body of Jeffrey Miller at the Kent State University shootings on May 4, 1970, then Governor Kirk publicly labeled Vecchio a dissident "Communist".
+After the publication of John Filo's photograph showing Mary Ann Vecchio of Florida kneeling over the body of Jeffrey Miller at the Kent State University shootings on May 4, 1970, Governor Kirk publicly labeled Vecchio a dissident "Communist".